 A proper statistical probability must be directly testable by repeated experiments.

-The statement of population parameter can’t be tested in this way, since (unlike samples) there’s only one population.
+The statement of a population parameter can’t be tested in this way, since (unlike samples) there’s only one population.

 Therefore, the Bayesian’s statement is statistically improper.

-Frequentists state the matter using the technical terms confidence interval and confidence level, introduced by Jerzy Neyman in 1937:
+Classical statisticians express their analysis of a poll using the technical terms confidence interval and confidence level, introduced by Jerzy Neyman in 1937:

 60 percent of Americans approve of the president’s job performance, with a confidence interval of ±3 percentage points at the 95% confidence level.